The Soul's Malady and

 had no desire for a physician, nor had we anything to pay our

 physician.
-As sin made us sick--so it made us poor.
+As sin made us sick — so it made us poor.
 So that

-Christ came as a Physician not out of hope to receive anything from us—but
+Christ came as a Physician not out of hope to receive anything from us — but

 was prompted to it out of His own goodness.
 Hosea 14:4: "I will heal their

+His spiritual healing.
+King David banished the blind and lame out of

+the city in 2 Samuel 5:8.
+Christ comes to the blind and lame and

+cures them.
+In love and mercy, He comes with healing under His wings.

+3. Christ is the ONLY

+soul-Physician.
+Acts 4:12: "Neither is there salvation in any

+other."
+There is no other soul-physician besides.
+The papists would have

+all the angels in heaven cannot heal one sin-sick soul.
+Indeed, they are

+their wings.
+Papists would heal themselves by their own merits.
+Adam ate

+herb in paradise to cure him.
+Our merits are rather damning — than

 healing.
-King David banished the blind and lame out of the city in 2

-Samuel 5:8.
-Christ comes to the blind and lame and cures them.
-In

-love and mercy, He comes with healing under His wings.

-3. Christ is the only soul-Physician.

-4:12: "Neither is there salvation in any other."
-There is no other

-soul-physician besides.
-The papists would have other healers besides Christ.

-heal one sin-sick soul.
-Indeed, they are described by their wings in Isaiah

-themselves by their own merits.
-Adam ate that apple which made him and his

-posterity sick—but he could not find any herb in paradise to cure him.
-Our

-physicians and medicines is as if the Israelites, in contempt of that brazen
+To make use of other physicians and medicines is as if the

-serpent which Moses set up, had erected other brazen serpents.
-Oh, let us
+erected other brazen serpents.
+Oh, let us take heed of such false

 Indeed, in bodily sickness it is lawful to multiply